zhgzhg/sshfsmount/README.md

 To install sshfs for Ubuntu (Debian platforms; sometimes sudo is not needed) use:

 	sudo apt-get install fuse-utils sshfs

+To instsll sshfs for Mandriva use:

+	urpmi fuse-utils sshfs

 To mount drive run: